WalletScrutiny/WalletScrutinyCom/_android/com.zixipay.wallet.md

 ## The App

-We were not able to find options in the app that allowed the backing up of the private keys, mnemonics, or seed phrases.
+We were not able to find an option in the app that allows users to view or backup the mnemonics.

 ## Verdict